karimsaikali/jasmine/README.md

 #### Console Reporter

-Nothing fancy there , It just prints the results in a human friendly format to your scriptr console / response script logs using console.log .
+Nothing fancy there , It just prints the results in a human friendly format to your scriptr console / response script logs.

 #### Write Your Own Reporter